web3/web3.js/docs/docs/guides/web3_eth/eth.md

 ### EIP-2930 Transaction

 Ethereum Improvement Proposal 2930 is a proposal for a change to the Ethereum network that was implemented as part of the Berlin hard fork, which was activated in April 2021.
-EIP-2930 introduces a feature called "Transaction Type and Access List."
+EIP-2930 introduces a feature called 'Transaction Type and Access List.'
 This improvement enhances the gas efficiency of certain smart contract interactions and provides more flexibility in specifying who can access specific resources within a smart contract.
 Here are the key components of EIP-2930:

-1. Transaction Type: EIP-2930 introduces a new transaction type called "Access List Transaction."
+1. Transaction Type: EIP-2930 introduces a new transaction type called 'Access List Transaction.'
 This transaction type is designed to make certain interactions with smart contracts more efficient by allowing the sender to specify a list of addresses that may be accessed or modified during the transaction.

 2. Access List: The Access List is a structured data format included with the transaction.
 It contains a list of addresses and storage keys that are expected to be accessed or modified during the execution of the transaction.
 This helps in reducing the amount of gas required for these operations, as miners can check the Access List to optimize the execution.